 Top 3 towns to visit in Armenia

-One of the oldest civilisations in the world, Armenia is of great value due to its ancient history and traditions.
+One of the oldest civilizations in the world, Armenia is of great value due to its great history and traditions.

 It is almost impossible to learn all its mysteries, and explore all its sights in a short time.